evg7393/liri-node-app/README.md

 ----

 ---
-The user will have to their own API Keys
+The user will have to use their own API Keys

 Spotify
 OMBD